-To ensure accurate Band ID information you will need to confirm that the ITU Region is set correctly for your location.
+To ensure accurate Band ID information please confirm that the ITU Region is set correctly for the location.

-ITU Region 1 comprises Europe, Africa, the Middle East west of the Persian Gulf including Iraq, the former Soviet Union and Mongolia.
+ITU Region 1 comprises Europe, Africa, the Middle East west of the Persian Gulf including Iraq, the former Soviet Union, and Mongolia.

-ITU Region 2 covers the Americas, Greenland and some of the eastern Pacific Islands.
+ITU Region 2 covers the Americas, Greenland, and some of the eastern Pacific Islands.